-The Board of Studies in Physics, of which all full-time academic staff are members, is responsible for ensuring that students are coping with the courses and meeting their academic commitments.
+The Department is responsible for ensuring that students are coping with the courses and meeting their academic commitments.

 You are required

 - to attend tutorials

 - to attend seminars

 - to submit assessed work (whether formatively-assessed or summatively-assessed)

 as per the "Teaching Methods and Contact Hours", "Summative Assessment" and "Formative Assessment" sections of the relevant module descriptions.
 Should you fail to attend compulsory classes or to submit work, this will be noted and will soon result in an informal warning.
 Persistent default will result in a formal written warning, which may be followed by the initiation of Faculty procedures.
 It is your own responsibility to ensure that your attendance is recorded by signing the relevant attendance sheets.

 You are expected